harvy4002/harvy4002.github.io/_posts/yummy-yummy-june-box/2020-06-12-yummy-yummy-june-box.md

 ##### Gregory's Tree
 Essentially the healthier version of fruit twists?
 I'm not sure why these exist to be honest.
 I'm sure the standard full fat version costs less and I think they are supposed to bad for you.

+##### Hippeas
+Liking the big crunchy pieces.
+It was vinegar flavour but it wasn't as overpowering as your normal salt and vinegar snack but would look forward to other flavours.
+Kinda reminded me of wotsits but less chessy, and I assume it's more healthy.

 ### Overall

 Harvy